K0F/k0f.github.io/about.md

 title: About the author
 ---

-This is a temporary braindump site by *Kryštof Pešek*.
-All the posts commited here are logged in git repository.
-Text may change over time and should not be considered as polished result, it is rather ever--changing work in progress.
+This is my temporary braindump site containing notes sorted by date.
+All the posts which appears here with all changes to it were commited and logged into form of git repository, this can be considered as a complete deep--text having its history along.
+As you can notice all the text presented on this page may change over time and should not be considered as polished result, it is rather ever--changing work in progress.

 Enjoy!